jolingenfelter/BoutTime/README.md

 # BoutTime

-This is a simple game app where the user has a minute to put a list of events in order by year.
-When complete, the user can shake the device to see if the events are ordered correctly.
-At the end of a round, the user can also tap on the events to get more information about them.
+A simple game app where the user has a minute to put a list of events related to Pixar movies in order by year.
+When complete, the user shakes the device to see if the events are ordered correctly, and they can then tap on the events to view more information about them in a webView.
+This project uses AudioToolbox for sound effects and a plist to store the information related to the events.